 (02/11/06) (04/22/06) (05/27/06) (07/08/06) (09/02/06) (10/08/06) (01/20/07) (02/05/07) (03/24/07)

-East Coast Grill in Cambridge’s Inman Square is owned by Chris Schlesinger, one of the Boston area’s first celebrity chefs and author of more than a half dozen cookbooks, most of them on grilling.
-Though you’re not as likely to see Chris in the restaurant as much as in years past, you’ll find a staff that serves barbecue and seafood in his tradition of fun food that’s upscale in taste but without any upscale pretension.
+East Coast Grill in Cambridge’s Inman Square is the brainchild of former owner Chris Schlesinger, one of the Boston area’s first celebrity chefs and author of more than a half dozen cookbooks, most of them on grilling.
+Though Schlesinger has moved on, you’ll find a staff that serves barbecue and seafood in his tradition of fun food that’s upscale in taste but without any upscale pretension.
 The hip, casual restaurant is divided into three sections: one right off the bar area, another with a great view into the open kitchen, and the Lava Lounge.
 The Lava Lounge was once Jake and Earl’s, a separate entry counter-service and takeout joint also owned by Schlesinger before he expanded ECG.
 It has intentionally-kitsch tiki décor, including a mural with a volcano that lights up a few times an hour.
 Here you can get a special pupu platter (highly recommended) and unique tropical drinks not available in the other rooms.

 The seafood, raw bar, bartending, pan-tropical dishes and “Hotter Than Hell” (spicy food) nights have all received so much attention, and deservedly so, that Boston BBQ fans sometimes forget that East Coast Grill is one of the area’s oldest and best barbecue restaurants.